-Corbeau Hangs Interview: ‘I like to call it tragic hope’
+Corbeau Hangs interview: ‘I like to call it tragic hope’

 Usually the inspiration came from watching 80s horror movies and trying to tie in a narrative lyrically of how we live in those horrors in today’s world with a bit of a romantic take on it.
 My wife and family are my muse and main inspiration to just live in this life so I like to call it tragic hope.

-Q: “Archive State” was released about five months ago.
+Q: The Corbeau Hangs album “Archive State” was released about five months ago.
 How do you look back on the album’s composition now, and what were the different phases of the overall production process?
 What stands out most when you reflect on it?

 Manuel: This album is really what I always wanted to sound like and I think I was able to convey sonically the initial tone I wanted to give with our debut album (which eventually took a different route).
 However, it did go through its fair changes.
 It was initially just an EP named “Contagion”, which was scrapped.
 Then it went into what is now.
 It was really quick and all came out very naturally after I set a deadline for myself as I was starting to procrastinate far too much.